The Sugar Maple (Acer saccharum) is a hardwood tree found in the eastern and midwestern regions of the northern United States and in eastern Canada.

 Due to their sturdiness, maples are also outstanding candidates for supporting backyard treehouses.

 Foliage, furniture, and fun aside, the Sugar Maple is perhaps best loved for its sap, the source of pure maple syrup.

-The sap would then be boiled to evaporate the water and leave behind the sweet, sticky syrup.
-Nearly 40 gallons of sap are needed to produce one gallon of maple syrup.
+Once enough was collected the sap would then be boiled to evaporate the water and renders the sweet, sticky syrup behind.
+Nearly 40 gallons of sap are needed to produce one gallon of maple syrup!